rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

     - tenantId - System.String
     - subscriptionId - System.String
 - Returns RegionConnection.
+### regionswithazdetails
+Retrieve all available regions for Azure with availability zone details.

+- There is a single argument of type System.String.
+- Returns list of AzureLocationDetailTypes.
 ### resourcegroups
 Retrieves a list og all resource groups in the specified account.